abdoemr11/fullstackopen/README.md

 Cypress appear to be very useful when it throw an cirtical error in the login process that I didn't notice before and react didn't complain about it.

+## Part6
+In exercise 6.5 I implemented the order anecdotes behaviour when voting this lead to instant update of the component which is not quite good, so I could use setTimout out like [here](https://www.pluralsight.com/guides/how-to-fire-periodic-actions-using-settimeout-and-dispatcher-in-redux)
+I should wait until finish Part6, maybe there is a trick here.